-Let's start with last year: Since 2020 was a tumultuous year, searches for "sage" were up 60%, perhaps we were all trying to cleanse the year away?
-Mirrors were the most searched product, while leather was the most searched fabric, and black and white color palettes were holding strong, with "white desk" making up 29% of all white color searches.
+Let's start with 2020: Since it was a tumultuous year, searches for "sage" were up 60%, according to CB2's report—perhaps we were trying to cleanse our spaces of all the negative energy.
+Mirrors were the most-searched product, while leather was the most-searched fabric.
+Black-and-white color palettes were holding strong, with "white desk" making up 29% of all white color searches.

-But that was last year, and things are changing.
+But things are changing.
 CB2 experts are predicting individuality, maximalism, and a break from traditional color palettes for 2021.

-“Color, color and more color," Sara Khodja, CB2 Lead Product Development, tells MyDomaine.
+“Color, color, and more color," Sara Khodja, Product Development Lead at CB2, tells MyDomaine.
 "Mineral shades are huge this year and also have a neutral air about them—making them easy to work into an existing design.
 Don’t be scared to mix patterns within that color palette, too.
 Texture is just as serotonin-inducing as color.”

 Don’t be scared to mix patterns within that color palette, too.
 Texture is just as serotonin-inducing as color.